ArthropodAssault/PureCrystal-1.1/README.md

 There is a tradeback NPC in the Goldenrod City PP speech house to evolve pokemon that mandate a trade.

+The Goldenrod City move tutor is now available after beating Jasmine.
+He still appears on Wednesday and Saturday.

 The Kanto gym leaders all have their pokemon's levels increased to create a more sane level curve.
 No other bosses have their parties changes.

+The opponent status & stat altering move 25% accuracy debuff is no longer in the game.
+All opponent status moves have their normal accuracy.